 See also: Eleanor Adair.

-Elizabeth Arden: Arden also promoted straps.
-She was introduced to them when she worked as a treatment girl for Eleanor Adair in the New York salon and continued to use straps when she started out on her own.
-Like Adair, Arden used a ‘strapped’ head prominently in her early advertising, although in Arden’s case the face was wrapped in what appears to be bandages.
-Given Arden’s prominence in the beauty industry she probably help cement their use in salons for over half a century.
-Dorothy Gray’s use of straps, for example, came about because she had once worked for Arden.
+Elizabeth Arden: Arden was introduced to straps when she worked as a treatment girl in Eleanor Adair’s New York salon and continued to use straps when she started out on her own.
+Like Adair, Arden used a ‘strapped’ head prominently in her early advertising, although in Arden’s case the face looks more like it is wrapped in bandages.
+Given Arden’s prominence in the beauty industry she probably helped maintain their use in salons for over half a century; for example, Dorothy Gray’s use of straps came about because she had once worked for Arden.

 Arden’s range of straps was more extensive than those produced by Adair.
 As well as chin and forehead straps she also sold a Puffy-Eye Strap for ‘hollow or sunken eyes’ and an L-Bow Strap; to ‘soften and whiten the elbows’.
 As with Adair, Arden applied her chin and forehead straps with skin foods, muscle oils and astringents, which in her case meant, Venetian Orange Skin Food, Venetian Muscle Oil and Venetian Special Astringent.
 Muscle stimulation was intensified through the use of the Arden Patter.